 Miscellaneous

-Any amendment shall be confirmed by signing the relevant Amendment to the Contract by the Parties.
+Any amendment or addendum shall be confirmed by signing the relevant amendment or addendum to the Contract by the Parties.

-All the Appendices to the present Contract shall form an integral part of the Contract and have the same force as the Contract itself.
-Should the provisions of the Contract be amended, modified, or supplemented, the official representatives of both Parties shall sign Amendments to the Contract.
-The present documents shall form an integral part of the Contract and have corresponding effectiveness.
+All the Appendices to the present Contract are integral part of the Contract and have the same force as the Contract itself.
+Should the provisions of the Contract be amended, modified, or supplemented, the official representatives of both Parties shall sign amendments to the Contract.
+Such documents shall be integral part of the Contract and have corresponding effectiveness.

 The Contract provisions together with the Appendices shall supersede any prior contracts, agreements, letters or any other prior statements, verbal or written, between the Parties with respect to the Subject of the Contract from the moment of the Contract comes to effective as per Article 20 of the Contract.